 The essay should be approximately 1,500 words in length and is worth 30% of the total mark.
-This essay is a compulsory course requirement and must be submitted to pass the course.
 You should answer one of the questions contained on page 15 of this guide.

-The essay, due by 4pm on May 5 2017, is an opportunity for you to apply the skills you have developed throughout the course.
+The essay, due by 4pm on Friday 27 April 2018, is an opportunity for you to apply the skills you have developed throughout the course.
 It is designed to test a student's ability to successfully synthesise a substantial amount of information into a logically developed argument.
 Care should be taken to answer the question in full.
 Essays should be based on wide reading of books and articles.
 Internet sources should be used only sparingly and with great caution.
 Essays are expected to follow the Discipline of History guidelines contained in this booklet.

 Please attach a copy of the History's cover sheet to your essay.
-Cover sheets can be generated online.
-Hard copies of assignments must be handed in at the Arts Assignment Centre in the level 3 foyer, Arts 1.
+Cover sheets can be generated on Canvas.
+Hard copies of assignments must be handed in at the Arts Assignment Centre.
 Electronic versions of essays must also be submitted using Turnitin.com (see section 'Student Guidelines for Turnitin.com' for further information).
-Grades will not be returned or entered until both hard and electronic copies have been submitted.
+Please do not upload to Turnitin via Canvas: do it directly to Turnitin.com Grades will not be returned or entered until both hard and electronic copies have been submitted.